 For instance, the HelloFresh box had a recipe for glass noodles (mung bean noodles) with beef, carrots and beans.
 It used fish sauce and lime which I would have never thought to use (we actually have fish sauce in our fridge that we hardly ever use!)
 After making that recipe, I’ve made it twice since.
 It’s one of my favourites!

 This week, with Chef’s Plate, the smashed potato salad was my favourite.
 It was sooooo easy and used simple ingredients to make a delicious potato salad.
 I’ll be doing that again!
 And, I would have never thought to put lemon zest on my green beans.

 I’d encourage you to try a trial box of whatever company you can find.
-So far, I know of the two aforementioned boxes plus there’s one called GoodFood that we may try as well.

 I like the packaging of HelloFresh better.
 I wish I had taken pictures.
 Every meal was in a little box that stacked easily in the fridge and was easily recycled.
 UPDATE: They’ve since switched to paper bags, but they have no plastic window so they’re easily compostable.